Toric vector bundles over a discrete valuation ring and Bruhat-Tits buildings: Tits and Bruhat-Tits buildings of

-Two prevaluations $v_1$, $v_2$ are said to be \emph{equivalent} if there is $\lambda > 0$ such that $\lambda v_1 = v_2$.
-The (geometric realization of the) Tits building $\B_\sph(E)$ can be identified with the set of all equivalence classes of prevaluations on $E$.
-The collection of all equivalence classes of prevaluations that are adapted to a given frame $L$ is the (geometric realization of the) apartment associated to $L$.
-Each such prevaluation $v$ is uniquely determined by the values $\{v(L_1), \ldots, v(L_r)\}$.
-Hence this space can be identified with the $(r-1)$-dimensional sphere $\R^r / \R_{> 0} \cong S^{r-1}$ (since we are taking equivalence classes of prevaluations).
+\begin{definition}[Geometric realization of Tits building] The geometric realization $\B_\sph(E)$ can be constructed as the set of all equivalence classes of valuations on $E$.
+The collection of all equivalence classes of valuations that are adapted to a given frame $L$ is the (geometric realization of) the apartment associated to $L$, which we denote by $A_\sph(L)$.
+Each valuation $v$ adapted to $L$ is uniquely determined by the values $\{v(L_1 \setminus \{0\}), \ldots, v(L_r \setminus \{0\})\}$. it follows that $A_\sph(L)$ can be identified with the $(r-2)$-dimensional sphere $\R^{r-1} / \R_{> 0} \cong S^{r-2}$ (since we are taking equivalence classes of valuations). \end{definition}

-We denote the set of all prevaluations on $E$ by $\tilde{\B}_\sph(E)$ and call it the \emph{cone over the Tits building} of $\GL(E)$.
-For a frame $L$, we denote the set of all prevaluations on $E$ that are adapted to $L$ by $\tilde{A}_\sph(L)$ and call it the \emph{cone over the apartment} associated to $L$.